bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 I'm on a terminal shell a lot, and my favorite text editor is [iTerm2][iterm2].
 I like it because it allows for a lot more customization than the standard Terminal in Mac OS (the major selling point for me:  split panes!).

-When I'm editing in terminal, I tend to use standard UNIX vi, but I find it fairly exhausting after a while.
-My all-time favorite text editor is the __free__ version of [BBEdit][bbedit].
+When I'm editing within terminal, I like vim, but my all-time favorite application-based text editor is the __free__ version of [BBEdit][bbedit].
 It's simple to use and you can add language-specific syntax highlighting.

 For color schemes, I like [Solarized][solarized], which was designed to be slightly easier on your eyes than the standard, pre-packaged options:  darks are less dark, whites are less white, but the contrast is still good.
 I use the dark color scheme in iTerm2 and the light color scheme in BBEdit.